-- 1. securities according to article 193 KAGB, - 2. money market instruments according to article 194 KAGB. - 3. bank balances according to article 195 KAGB, - 4. investment fund units according to article 196 - 5. derivatives according to article 197 KAGB, - 6. other investment instruments according to article 198 KAGB.
+- 1. securities according to article 193 KAGB, - 2. money market instruments according to article 194 KAGB - 3. bank balances according to article 195 KAGB, - 4. investment fund units according to article 196 - 5. derivatives according to article 197 KAGB, - 6. other investment instruments according to article 198 KAGB.

-Through the UCITS fund, the Company promotes environmental and social characteristics or a combination of these characteristics and discloses information in accordance with article 8 (1) of Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector ("Disclosure Regulation").
+Through the UCITS fund, the Company promotes environmental and social characteristics or a combination of these characteristics and discloses information in accordance with article 8 (1) of Regulation (EU) 2019/2088 on sustainability-related disclosures in the financial services sector ("Disclosure Regulation"), without pursuing an explicit ESG and/or sustainable investment strategy.